4ZM/4zm.github.io/docs/posts/2024-12-25-a-simple-elf/a-simple-elf.md

 }
 ```

-In case you are wondering, the `volatile` keyword is required to prevent GCC from optimizing away the variables..
+In case you are wondering, the `volatile` keyword is required to prevent GCC from optimizing away the variables.
 And `unsigned long` is used instead of `int` to match the size of the `r__` 64-bit registers.

 We build it like so: